dmutikainen/dmutikainen.github.io/_posts/2024-07-23-chi-square-test.md

 The aim of the Hypothesis Test is to look for evidence to support or reject the Null Hypothesis.
 If we reject the Null Hypothesis, that would mean we’d be supporting the Alternate Hypothesis.
 The Alternate Hypothesis is essentially the opposite viewpoint to the Null Hypothesis - that the result is *not* by chance, or that there *is* a relationship between two outcomes or groups.

 <br>
-**The Acceptance Criteria**
+**The Acceptance Criteria & p-value**

 In a Hypothesis Test, before we collect any data or run any numbers - we specify an Acceptance Criteria.
 This is a p-value threshold at which we’ll decide to reject or support the Null Hypothesis.
-It is essentially a line we draw in the sand saying: *"if we were to run this test many times, what proportion of those test runs do we want to see different results come out, in order to feel comfortable, or confident that my results are not just some unusual occurrence"*.
+The p-value we obtain from running a Hypothesis Test is the probability of obtaining the results we got if the Null Hypothesis were true.
+For example, if we obtain a very small p-value (let's say 0.01), this means we'd get the outcome we observed about 1% of the time if we were to run the test many times - suggesting the Null Hypothesis is likely not true.

-Conventionally, we set our Acceptance Criteria to 0.05 - but this does not have to be the case.
-If we need to be more confident that something did not occur through chance alone, we could lower this value down to something much smaller, meaning that we only come to the conclusion that the outcome was special or rare if it’s extremely rare.
+Conventionally, we set the Acceptance Criteria to 0.05 - but this does not have to be the case.
+If we want to be more confident that something did not occur through chance alone, we could lower this value down to something smaller, meaning we only come to the conclusion to reject the Null Hypothesis if the result is extremely rare (less than 0.01 for example).

-So to summarise, in a Hypothesis Test, we test the Null Hypothesis using a p-value and compare this to the Acceptance Criteria to determine whether we accept or reject the Null Hypothesis.
+So to summarize, in a Hypothesis Test, we test the Null Hypothesis using a p-value and compare this to the Acceptance Criteria to determine whether we accept or reject the Null Hypothesis.

 <br>
 **Types Of Hypothesis Test**

 There are many different types of Hypothesis Tests, each of which is appropriate for use in differing scenarios - depending on a) the type of data that you’re looking to test and b) the question that you’re asking of that data.

-In the case of our task here, where we are looking to understand the difference in sign-up *rate* between two groups - we will utilise the Chi-Square Test For Independence.
+In the case of our task here, where we are looking to understand the difference in sign-up *rate* between two groups - so we will utilize the Chi-Square Test For Independence.

 <br>
 #### Chi-Square Test For Independence

 The Chi-Square Test For Independence is a type of Hypothesis Test that assumes observed frequencies for categorical variables will match the expected frequencies.

 The *assumption* is the Null Hypothesis, which as discussed above is always the viewpoint that the two groups will be equal.
-With the Chi-Square Test For Independence we look to calculate a statistic which, based on the specified Acceptance Criteria will mean we either reject or support this initial assumption.
+With the Chi-Square Test For Independence we look to calculate a statistic which, based on the specified Acceptance Criteria, will mean we either reject or support this initial assumption.

 The *observed frequencies* are the true values that we’ve seen.

-The *expected frequencies* are essentially what we would *expect* to see based on all of the data.
+The *expected frequencies* are essentially what we would *expect* to see based on all the datat if there were no association between the variables.

-**Note:** Another option when comparing "rates" is a test known as the *Z-Test For Proportions*.
-While, we could absolutely use this test here, we have chosen the Chi-Square Test For Independence because:

-* The resulting test statistic for both tests will be the same
-* The Chi-Square Test can be represented using 2x2 tables of data - meaning it can be easier to explain to stakeholders
-* The Chi-Square Test can extend out to more than 2 groups - meaning the business can have one consistent approach to measuring signficance

 ___

 <br>
 # Data Overview & Preparation  <a name="data-overview"></a>

-In the client database, we have a *campaign_data* table which shows us which customers received each type of "Delivery Club" mailer, which customers were in the control group, and which customers joined the club as a result.
+In the client database, we have a *campaign_data* table that has columns indicating what mailer each customer received (Mailer 1, Mailer 2 or Control), and whether or not they signed up for the Delivery Club.

-For this task, we are looking to find evidence that the Delivery Club signup rate for customers that received "Mailer 1" (low cost) was different to those who received "Mailer 2" (high cost) and thus from the *campaign_data* table we will just extract customers in those two groups, and exclude customers who were in the control group.
+For this task, we are looking to find evidence that the Delivery Club sign-up rate for customers that received "Mailer 1" (low cost) was significantly different to those who received "Mailer 2" (high cost) - thus from the *campaign_data* table we will just extract customer data in those two groups, and exclude customers who were in the Control group.

 In the code below, we: